OpenEvalProject/evals/manuscripts/elife-88283/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/041kmwe10 MRC Centre for Global Infectious Disease Analysis, Imperial College London London United Kingdom
+1. MRC Centre for Global Infectious Disease Analysis, Imperial College London London United Kingdom ([ROR:041kmwe10](https://ror.org/041kmwe10))
-2. https://ror.org/0495fxg12 Infectious Disease Epidemiology and Analytics G5 Unit, Department of Global Health, Institut Pasteur, Université de Paris Paris France
+2. Infectious Disease Epidemiology and Analytics G5 Unit, Department of Global Health, Institut Pasteur, Université de Paris Paris France ([ROR:0495fxg12](https://ror.org/0495fxg12))
-3. https://ror.org/041kmwe10 MRC Centre for Global Infectious Disease Analysis, Jameel Institute, Imperial College London London United Kingdom
+3. MRC Centre for Global Infectious Disease Analysis, Jameel Institute, Imperial College London London United Kingdom ([ROR:041kmwe10](https://ror.org/041kmwe10))

 † Corresponding author

 ## Abstract

 Large reductions in the global malaria burden have been achieved, but plateauing funding poses a challenge for progressing towards the ultimate goal of malaria eradication.
 Using previously published mathematical models of Plasmodium falciparum and Plasmodium vivax transmission incorporating insecticide-treated nets (ITNs) as an illustrative intervention, we sought to identify the global funding allocation that maximized impact under defined objectives and across a range of global funding budgets.
 The optimal strategy for case reduction mirrored an allocation framework that prioritizes funding for high-transmission settings, resulting in total case reductions of 76% and 66% at intermediate budget levels, respectively.
 Allocation strategies that had the greatest impact on case reductions were associated with lesser near-term impacts on the global population at risk.
 The optimal funding distribution prioritized high ITN coverage in high-transmission settings endemic for P. falciparum only, while maintaining lower levels in low-transmission settings.
-However, at high budgets, 62% of funding was targeted to low-transmission settings co-endemic for P. falciparum and P. vivax .
-These results support current global strategies to prioritize funding to high-burden P. falciparum -endemic settings in sub-Saharan Africa to minimize clinical malaria burden and progress towards elimination, but highlight a trade-off with ‘shrinking the map’ through a focus on near-elimination settings and addressing the burden of P. vivax .
+However, at high budgets, 62% of funding was targeted to low-transmission settings co-endemic for P. falciparum and P. vivax.
+These results support current global strategies to prioritize funding to high-burden P. falciparum-endemic settings in sub-Saharan Africa to minimize clinical malaria burden and progress towards elimination, but highlight a trade-off with ‘shrinking the map’ through a focus on near-elimination settings and addressing the burden of P. vivax.

 ## Introduction